whatsinport

 West Cork

-To the south west of Cork are magnificent Bantry Bay and neighbouring Glengarriff and Garnish Island where the Gulf Stream influence is clearly visible on the sub-tropical vegetation.
+To the south-west of Cork are magnificent Bantry Bay and neighboring Glengarriff and Garnish Island where the Gulf Stream influence is clearly visible on the sub-tropical vegetation.

 Currency: